 It didn’t take long before we were met with the rolling hills of the Scottish Highlands, in my opinion, one of the best places in Scotland.
 The journey is unique as it passes by mountains, streams, expansive lochs and rocky outcrops.
 The landscape was so stunning that despite the cold, we opened the windows and poked our heads out in order to take photos and get the best views.
 This was a fabulous idea until we went through a tunnel and ended up getting covered in coal.
 It seems the windows were a little tricker to close than open and we didn’t quite make it in time

-A touch of Harry Potter
+Look out for hints of Harry Potter

 Whilst the train itself isn’t Harry Potter themed (the posh amongst us can sit in plush first class, however us mere muggles sat back in 3rd class) there are a few throw backs from the movie to look for.
 When you reach Glenfinnan station, if you look carefully, you’ll find a broomstick very similar to a Nimbus 2000 resting up against an arch at the station.